πŸͺ›Clyr inline ph/ORP/Temp probe install

 You don't want your pump to turn on accidentally or to have your pool pressurized when installing the bypass, so please turn off the breaker now.

-Step 5 - Wiring Clyr Controller
+Step 5 - Connect Tubing

-Step 6 - Turn breaker back on
+Step 6 - Turn breaker back on and test water flow

-Step 7 - Add the probe in app
+Step 7 - Configure probe in app

 You should have already added a Clyr Controller to your pool location in the app at this point.
 If you haven't check this out first: